RetroDECK/ES-DE/USERGUIDE-DEV.md

 The Android port of ES-DE is quite different than the other versions, so it has its specifics covered by a dedicated [ANDROID.md](ANDROID.md) document.

+## Specific notes for Haiku

+The [Haiku](https://www.haiku-os.org) port of ES-DE is currently experimental as the OS itself is experimental and has some issues.
+Still most functionality in ES-DE is working and there is support for a quite large number of systems and emulators.
+If you're interested in Haiku it's for sure worth trying it out.
+See the dedicated [HAIKU.md](HAIKU.md) document for more details.

 ## Specific notes for Raspberry Pi

 For the best experience with the Raspberry Pi it's adviced to run Android on it.
 There are custom OS builds available here: \